urmilasamarth-max/DA-urmsam2971/README.md

 -   Migration Complete:<img width="966" height="613" alt="image" src="https://github.com/user-attachments/assets/9bbacea6-af72-445b-8067-35f8115ad2ce" />

 -
--   [Power BI]- Created dashboards for analytics using data to show the current figures, hierarchy  and the distribution of the data in various fields
+-   [Power BI]- Created dashboards for analytics using data to show the current figures, hierarchy  and the distribution of the data in various fields(https://github.com/urmilasamarth-max/DA-urmsam2971/blob/main/new%20report.pbix)
 -   [Report]- Documented the changes and created a proposal report to present the suggestion to the company.(https://github.com/urmilasamarth-max/DA-urmsam2971/blob/main/Report%20for%20DT.odt)
 -    [Tableau]- I deepened my analytics by working on a database and analysing the facts on population across the world.
--    Project Spotify: Analysis on Population and Life Expectancy : Published Link(https://public.tableau.com/app/profile/urmila.samarth/viz/LifeExpectancy_17803308287810/Dashboard1)
+-    Project Spotify: Analysis on Population and Life Expectancy: Published Link(https://public.tableau.com/app/profile/urmila.samarth/viz/LifeExpectancy_17803308287810/Dashboard1)
 -    <img width="1854" height="774" alt="image" src="https://github.com/user-attachments/assets/31be3291-3440-4c79-8e84-e60647412140" />